-During massage, parents can unwind and relax providing an opportunity to relieve their stress and tension.
+During a massage, parents can unwind and relax providing an opportunity to relieve their stress and tension.

 4. What’s the single-most interesting or surprising thing you’ve seen or learned while working with babies and kids?

-This is actually not the best time for massage.
+This is actually not the best time for a massage.

 The very best time for a parent to massage their baby is when they are happy, calm and give permission to receive massage and nurturing touch.